-- private warrants to purchase 6,519,791 shares at an exercise price of \$11.50 per share; - warrants to purchase 17,000,000 shares at an exercise price of \$10.00 per share; and - warrants to purchase 17,000,000 shares at an exercise price of \$15.00 per share.
+- private warrants to purchase 6,519,791 share at an exercise price of \$11.50 per share; - warrants to purchase 17,000,000 shares at an exercise price of \$10.00 per shar; and - warrants to purchase 17,000,000 shares at an exercise price of \$15.00 per share;

 There are also public warrants to purchase 18,132,776 shares of our Class A common stock at an exercise price of \$11.50 per share, which will become exercisable on October 18, 2022.
 To the extent such warrants are exercised, additional shares of our Class A common stock will be issued.
 This will result in dilution to the holders of our Class A common stock and increase the number of shares eligible for resale in the public market.
 Sales of substantial numbers of such shares in the public market or the fact that such warrants may be exercised could adversely affect the market price of our Class A common stock.

-There are warrants to purchase 3,000,000 Hoya Intermediate common units outstanding at an exercise price of \$10.00 per unit and warrants to purchase 3,000,000 Hoya Intermediate common units outstanding at an exercise price of \$15.00 per unit, which are exercisable (collectively, "Hoya Intermediate Warrants").
+There are 3,000,000 Hoya Intermediate Warrants outstanding with an exercise price of \$10.00 per unit and 3,000,000 Hoya Intermediate Warrants outstanding with an exercise price of \$15.00 per unit, which are exercisable.
 Upon exercise of a Hoya Intermediate Warrant, one share of our Class B common stock will also be issued.
-Holders of Hoya Intermediate common units (other than us and our subsidiaries) may exchange them for shares of our Class A common stock.
+Holders of Intermediate Common Units (other than us and our subsidiaries) may exchange them for shares of our Class A common stock.
 Sales of substantial numbers of such shares in the public market or the fact that such warrants may be exercised could adversely affect the market price of our Class A common stock.